 el traje turbio de injusticia.

-my suit muddy with injustice.
+the suit sullied with injustice.

-Ahora que no hay quien vaya a las aguas,
+Ahora que no hay quien vaya a las aguas

 en mis falsillas encañona

-el lienzo para emplumar, y todas las cosas
+el lienzo para emplumar y todas las cosas

-todas no estan mias mi lado.
+todas no están mías a mi lado.

-Quedaron de su propiedad,
+Quedaron de su propiedad

-They remain her property,
+They remained her property

-fratesadas, selladas con su trigueña bondad.
+fratesadas selladas con su trigueña bondad.

-pressed, sealed with her wheat-brown goodness.
+pressed and sealed with her wheat-brown goodness.

 Y si supiera si ha de volver;

-And if I knew she had returned;
+And if I knew whether she would return;

-y si supiera qué mañana entrara
+y si supiera qué mañana entrará

-a entregarme las ropas lavadas, mi aquella
+a entregarme las ropas lavadas mi aquella

-avandera del alma.
+lavandera del alma.

-Que mañana entrara
+Que mañana entrará

-That tomorow she would enter
+That tomorrow she would enter

-to prove that she knows, that she can
+to prove that she knows that she can

-COMO NO VA A PODER
+¡CÓMO NO VA A PODER!

-HOW CAN SHE NOT!
+HOW COULD SHE NOT!

 azular y planchar todos los caos.

-Whiten with bluing and iron out all the chaos.
+blue and iron out all the chaos.

-(Trilce, VI)
+(Trilce VI)

-The logic of time breaks down from the opening lines, as do the identities in this Freudian dream.
-The laundress is a sustaining source of life itself, washing his clothes pure with her blood; but she is also his beloved Otilia and Christ, who alone washes away injustices with His blood.
-And all this is figured, as in a mad dream out of Oliver Sacks, as a suit of clothes, a public display that hides and exposes our psychic drama.
+The logic of time breaks down from the opening lines as do the identities in this Freudian dream.
+The laundress is a sustaining source of life itself washing his clothes pure with her blood; but she is also his beloved Otilia and Christ who alone washes away injustices with His blood.
+And all this is figured as in a mad dream out of Oliver Sacks as a suit of clothes a public display that hides and exposes our psychic drama.

-The “laundress of my soul" is the source of care and abundance, the “wheat-brown goodness" of grain and the “brown-berry" fruitfulness he hopes will feed his life.
-The poem concludes in shrill self-assurance, not only that she is capable of “ironing out all the chaoses" but that she is ever near and ready to tend his needs.
-The wish, however, is bound by qualification -- if she comes, he is sure she can accomplish utterly impossible things, tasks that would challenge the gods, let alone a mother armed only with iron and bleach.
+The “laundress of my soul” is the source of care and abundance the “wheat-brown goodness” of grain and the “brown-berry” fruitfulness he hopes will feed his life.
+The poem concludes in shrill self-assurance not only that she is capable of “ironing out all the chaoses” but that she is ever near and ready to tend his needs.
+The wish however is bound by qualification: if she comes he is sure she can accomplish utterly impossible things tasks that would challenge the gods let alone a mother armed only with iron and bleach.

-For Vallejo, our inner life is devilled by uncertainty and tests our faith.
+For Vallejo our inner life is devilled by uncertainty and tests our faith.
 We are tossed into life without cause or purpose and tormented by drives and emotions that overwhelm our efforts at rational ordering.
 At the heart of this cruel joke is the sexual act and the inability of men to make sense of it.
-Like death, any way we choose to look at it leaves us baffled.
-In “Vusco Volvvver" language dissolves, enacting the absurdity of mind chasing nature and stumbling about in the effort to voice the unthinkable.
+Like death any way we choose to look at it leaves us baffled.
+In “Vusco Volvvver” language dissolves enacting the absurdity of mind chasing nature and stumbling about in the effort to voice the unthinkable.

 Vusco volvvver de golpe el golpe.